S3nThil-03/MiniDevTools/README.md

 🎮 **2048 Game:** A fun puzzle game where you combine tiles to reach 2048.

 🪐 **Solar System Explorer:** Explore planets, moons, and cosmic wonders in a stellar adventure.

+🏃‍♂️ **Stick Hero Game:** symbolizes running and the dynamic, action-oriented gameplay of a stick figure hero game.